 “It’s not easy to make conclusions about the effectiveness of independent reading.
 I think the most important thing about independent reading is that the teacher models reading as well and it’s not just ‘you do it and I’ll sort of be up here and I’ll do little conferences with you’.
 The teacher must be involved in the reading too,” he said.

-The trio discussed how independent reading is powerful in providing students a rich experience full of choice and freedom when practicing their literacy skills.
+They discussed how independent reading is powerful in providing students a rich experience full of choice and freedom when practicing their literacy skills.

 “We’ve just got too much emphasis on quantifying in our society.
 It’s not the quantity of reading, it’s the quality of it.
 You know, it’s the kids loving the reading,” Mark said.